pk9444/StoutCaseStudyAnalysis/README.md

 - initialize a git repository in an empty folder in your system `git init`
 - git clone `https://github.com/pk9444/StoutCaseStudyAnalysis`
 - download the dataset form https://www.kaggle.com/ealaxi/paysim1
-- save in your project directory
+- save it in your project directory - preferably in a new folder /datasets/
 - open the project in pycharm/vscode or the python shell , anyway you like
 - open `ml_pipeline.py` and modify the `path` variable to absolute path to your dataset
 - uncomment the lines at the end of `ml_pipeline.py` - this dumps the classifier objects containing ML pipelines into a pickle file to be used for prediction